evgueni-alexeev/HEPT-CMS/README.md

 ```
 with `<task> = pileup` or `tracking`, and `<pileup density> = {50,100,200}`.
 Use `-t <N>` command to only use first N events in the correspoding raw folder (will generate dataset with all events in raw by default).

 Tracking dataset construction is the same as pileup, with additional LS-LS edges built for contrastive learning (used during training only).
-Edges are built using `torch_geometric.nn.radius_graph` in LDA-transformed 3D coordinate space which cluster the line segments closer together if they are from the same track.
+Edges are built using `torch_geometric.nn.radius_graph` in LDA-transformed 3D coordinate space which attempt to cluster line segments from the same track closer together, and away from other tracks.
 Using LDA coords instead of e.g. $\eta$ and $\phi$ massively reduces the radius and k hyperparameters required to saturate each sim track cluster.

 ### Training